 Another idea is to have the tooth fairy leave a note for your child.
 Use a special pen, put some effort into creative handwriting and then dust some glitter over the paper to create fairy dust.
 You might have the tooth fairy explain what is going to happen to the tooth and leave an encouraging message to your child to keep brushing.

-Some kids are naturally skeptical.
+Some kids are naturally sceptical.
 If you want to keep the mystery of the tooth fairy alive as long as possible, be sure not to write in your own handwriting when leaving a note from the fairy.
 You can print off a letter with a fancy font from your computer, or write your tooth fairy letters in very tiny (fairy-sized) block letters with a very fine-tipped pen, so your child can see it was written by someone much smaller than mom or dad.

 A letter from the tooth fairy is a great way to encourage your child to maintain their oral health while extending the time of childhood fantasies as long as you can.